RAM for Enterprise: Deploying Frontier AI Without the GPU Bill

 3. How much does noise get amplified?
 Some weight groups amplify small errors into large output changes.

-Based on these four measurements, RAM assigns each group a precision level: 16-bit for the most critical (0.5% of the model), 8-bit for moderately sensitive weights (4.3%), and 4-bit for the majority (95.2%).
-The result is a model that's nearly as small as uniform 4-bit quantization but preserves quality where it matters most.
+Based on these four measurements, RAM assigns each group a precision level.
+16-bit for the most critical (0.5% of the model), 8-bit for moderately sensitive weights (4.3%), and 4-bit for the majority (95.2%).
+You end up with a model that's nearly as small as uniform 4-bit quantization but preserves quality where it counts.

 Getting Started

-RAM is open source and ready for production use.
-The pipeline requires:
+RAM is open source and ready for production.
+The pipeline needs:

 Code and documentation at github.com/baa-ai/swan-quantization.